mendersoftware/mender-docs/01.Getting-started/02.Create-a-test-environment/docs.md

 ./up
 ```

+!!
+The 'up' script is affected by Docker's recent change in versioning schema.
+If you encounter a problem while running this, comment out './verify-docker-versions' at line 7 in order to bypass this problem.
+For more information about this, [read our blog post](https://mender.io/blogdocker-versioning-and-mender-1-0-0).

 As the Mender services start up, you will see a lot of log messages from them in your terminal.
 This includes output from the Mender virtual QEMU device, similar to the following: